K28-Ahmed/EVChargingPoint/docs/implementation.md

 ## Use case
 ## Project Structure
 This is the folder organisation structure for our project, and it is required for many reasons.
 For example, a higher level of comprehension and effective organisation are two of the main advantages of employing an organised file structure.
-Team members can easily understand the project with a clearly defined folder structure, which guarantees clarity throughout the project by letting everyone know where to find particular files or resources
+Team members can easily understand the project with a clearly defined folder structure, which guarantees clarity throughout the project by letting everyone know where to find particular files or resources.

     └── index.html
     └── Maps.html
     └── Script.html